hkauhanen/sanguche/README_Part3.md

 # Detailed instructions, Part 3: Phylogenetic analysis

+NB!!!!
+Running 3 large families for both datasets in parallel on the GPU takes up about 4.5 GB of VRAM.
+This means we can increase the number of families in the "large" MrBayes sets quite considerably, and thereby probably make things a bit faster.
+In general, the best strategy (wall-clock-runtime-wise) is to do WALS and Grambank in parallel, having the large families run on the GPU and the small ones on the CPU.

 This document details how Part 3 of the analysis (see [README.md](README.md) for overall summary) is set up and run.
 It is divided into two major sections:

 1. Installing dependencies